simphotonics/directed_graph/README.md

 ## Weighted Directed Graphs

-The example below shows how to construct a weighted graph.
+The example below shows how to construct an object of type [`WeightedDirectedGraph`][WeightedDirectedGraph].
 The constructor takes an optional comparator function as parameter.
 If a comparator is specified, vertices are sorted accordingly.
 For more information see [comparator].